jiwenchen/MonkeyGL/build_on_arm.md

 ## upgrade cmake
 In ubuntu18.04, cmake 3.10 is shipped.
 MonkeyGL need at least 3.16 or higher.
 Go to cmake official site and download binary.
-set a symbolic link from /usr/bin/cmake to newly downloaded cmake.
+set a symbolic link from `/usr/bin/cmake` to newly downloaded cmake.
 Finally the latest 3.24 is used.

 ## No cpp switch in `./build.sh cpp Debug`
 During executing "./build.sh cpp Debug", encounter following errors：
-1. “C++ error: unrecognized command line option '-msse4.1'”
+1. `C++ error: unrecognized command line option '-msse4.1'`
-2. “C++ error: unrecognized command line option '-mpclmul'”
+2. `C++ error: unrecognized command line option '-mpclmul'`

 It's very possible that these two swiches are not supported in arm64 architecture.
 Use `find .|xargs | grep -ri ‘msse’` to search all possible occurrence and remove them.